-When part of the approved behavior treatment plan, services for "Adaptive behavior treatment social skills group", administered by physician or other qualified health care professional shall be face-to-face with two or more patients.
+When part of the approved behavior treatment plan, services for "Adaptive behavior treatment social skills group" shall be face-to-face with two or more patients.
 The recipients should have similar diagnosis, behaviors and treatment needs.
-0372T (1 hour).

-When part of the approved behavior treatment plan, "Registered Line Tech Group adaptive behavior treatment" may be administered by a registered line tech.
+When part of the approved behavior treatment plan, "Group adaptive behavior treatment" may be administered by a registered line tech.
 This shall be face-to-face with two or more patients.
 The recipients should have similar diagnosis, behaviors and treatment needs.
-0366T (first 30 minutes), 0367T (additional 30 minutes).